charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 and AWS service APIs.
 This project allows a Kubernetes cluster to provision, monitor and remove AWS resources necessary for operation of the cluster.

+### Version support

+#### From Kubernetes 1.27

+The in-tree cloud-provider is no longer available, and must be deployed as container workloads in the cluster.
+Charmed Kubernetes recommends using the `aws-cloud-provider` charm to access AWS Service APIs.

+#### Prior to Kubernetes 1.27

+The in-tree cloud-provider is natively available in Kubernetes until the 1.27 release, and it is not necessary to deploy the `aws-cloud-provider` charm as in the above overlay.

 ### Installing

 If you install **Charmed Kubernetes** [using the Juju bundle][install], you can add the